The 12th International Workshop on Genetic Improvement @ICSE 2023

 Keep up to date with the latest event news via our Twitter: https://twitter.com/gi_of_software.

-We are happy to announce that Myra B. Cohen (Iowa State University, USA) will give the keynote speech in GI@ICSE 20223.
+We are happy to announce that Myra B. Cohen (Iowa State University, USA) and Sebastian Baltes will both give keynote speechs at GI@ICSE 2023.

 Prof. Cohen is a full professor at Iowa State University (USA), where she holds the Lanh and Oanh Nguyen Chair in Software Engineering in the Department of Computer Science.
 She is head of Iowa State’s LaVA-Ops, Laboratory for Variability-Aware Assurance and Testing of Organic Programs.
 As well as genetic improvement, her research covers software testing of highly-configurable software, SBSE, applications of combinatorial designs (CIT), and the synergy between systems and synthetic biology and software engineering.
 She has served on many software engineering conferences, including this year as the Technical Briefings-track chair of ICSE 2023.

 All about the money: Cost modeling and optimization of cloud applications